Arker220/BrainrotRoulette/README.md

 # Installation
-Have Python 3.8.8 or greater, and install either the .py file, or the .exe.
+Have Python 3.8.8 or greater, **AND** VLC Media Player and install either the .py file, or the .exe.
 Don't try sending the exe over Discord, they'll turn your message into a link to a food recipe.

 # How to add custom videos